-Published Admission Number or PAN See also Admission Number This is the minimum number of places available at the school in Reception.
-In limited circumstances, more will be admitted.
-It is calculated taking into account the physical capacity of the school, the level of demand expected from local, in-area children and sensible school organisation.
-Once we set this number, we won't refuse admission for applications below the PAN.
-If there is unexpectedly high demand and we believe we could admit more children, we will inform the LA and either increase the PAN or admit children above-PAN.
-Service families For children of UK service personnel and other Crown Servants we will consider a family posted to the area as meeting residence criteria even if a home address has not been identified and a unit address is used.
-This requires written confirmation from the relevant government department: the Ministry of Defence, the Foreign and Commonwealth Office or Government Communications Headquarters.
-We will consider in-year admissions for service families up to 16 school weeks in advance.
-There is no additional admissions priority for children of service families.
-However, service family children are permitted exceptions to Key Stage 1 class size legislation and are also recognised by Devon as being a vulnerable group of children within the Fair Access Protocol.
-Sibling This will be any child who is on the roll of this school who lives in the same household as part of a single family unit.
-Our definition of a sibling will also include a full, adopted or half brother or sister living at a different address.
-A younger sibling who has been offered a place within the normal admissions round will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission in-year.
-Where we don't have sufficient space to admit a sibling of a child already attending here, and one or more child is refused admission, we don't consider that we would be obliging the children to attend different schools.
-It is the parent's responsibility to decide not to place the children in another school that does have sufficient room.
 Supplementary Information Form or SIF A form in addition to the LA common application form.
 Some schools use SIFs to collect information necessary to apply one or more of their oversubscription criteria.
 We have a SIF to verify whether a child should have additional priority on faith grounds.
 It should be submitted by the closing date for normal round admissions or as soon as possible.
 Tie breaker To distinguish between children in a particular oversubscription criterion, priority will be determined on the basis of distance between home and school.
-This is measured in a straight line from an entrance door of the residential dwelling to the school's establishment marker on Devon LA's Geographical Information System (GIS).
+This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance on Devon LA's Geographical Information System (GIS).
 Children who live closer to the school have a higher priority for admission.
 Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
 If the tie-breaker above is not sufficient to distinguish between applicants in a particular oversubscription criterion, there will be a random ballot.
 This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
-Type of school This school is an academy with a Catholic foundation.
-These schools may give priority for children who meet faith-based oversubscription criteria, as we do.
+Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) the same family tied for the final place.
+We will admit them all, as permitted by the i class size rules and exceed our PAN.
 Uniform Children attending our school are expected to wear a uniform.
 Some of the items required can be purchased from us and the rest from most retail outlets.
 Parents unable to purchase items of uniform or equipment will not be penalised.
 We operate a scheme to assist families in need.
-Waiting Lists We will operate a waiting list for each year group until the end of the end of the academic year.
+Waiting Lists We will operate a waiting list for each year group until the end of the academic year.
 This will be maintained by us and shared with the LA.
-It will contain the names of all children whose application for admission that year has been refused.
+Our waiting lists will only contain the names of children who have formally applied and been refused admission.
 Children's positions on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
+Parents must confirm they wish the child to remain on the waiting list at the end of the academic year in July otherwise the child's name will be removed from the list.